hapi-server/data-specification/README.md

 **Data with Header**

-Note that in this request, the header is requested, so the same header from the info request will be prepended to the data, but with a ‘#’ character as a prefix for every header line.
+Note that in this request, the header is to be included, so the same header from the `info` endpoint will be prepended to the data, but with a ‘#’ character as a prefix for every header line.
 ```
 http://example.com/hapi/data?id=path/to/ACE_MAG&time.min=2016-01-01&time.max=2016-02-01&include=header
 ```